MGT-6203-Summer-2023-Edx/Team-6/README.md

 ## Objective/ Problem statement

 We intend to use airline passenger satisfaction survey data to determine which factors drive customer satisfaction (or dissatisfaction) so that we can provide actionable recommendations on how money should be invested or re-allocated to keep passengers satisfied.
 Customer satisfaction is a key factor in attracting and retaining business.
-Identifying factors that have the strongest effect on customer satisfaction will provide key insights for airlines to enhance their services, improve the customer experience, and optimize business operations.

 ## Business Justification/ Impact